-The learning resource system of South Hills School of Business & Technology is comprised of three distinctly different resource structures.
-The three sources play a significant role in implementing, enhancing and supporting the academic programs at South Hills School.
+The learning resource system of SHSBT is comprised of three distinctly different resource structures.
+The three sources play a significant role in implementing, enhancing and supporting the academic programs at SHSBT.
 Our resource systems also promote life-long learning for students, faculty, and staff by providing the necessary resources to meet their information needs.